MCreator/MCreator/plugins/mcreator-localization/help/default/biome/generate_buried_treasures.md

-Select this setting to have Buried treasures in your biome.
+Select this setting to have buried treasures in your biome.